Interested in Improving Your Community?

 • The Resident Assistant is an integral position within the Residential Life program.

 • RAs live on each residence hall floor or community.
-Their role is to provide resources and support to help you succeed.
+Their role is to provide resources and support to help students succeed.

 • They provide information targeted to address academic success, personal development, and professional growth among other topics.

-• They help address any issues that may come up for you during your time living on campus and can direct you to the appropriate resources.
+• They help address any issues that may come up for students during their time living on campus and can direct them to the appropriate resources.

 • One of the RA’s most important roles is to connect with their residents in order to foster a sense of community on campus.